kaiku/jquery-crossfader/README.md

 `zIndex` sets the largest z-index that will be used for the two overlays.

+To stop the crossfading at any point, just do:

+    jqcf.stop();

 Features
 --------
 *  Preloads the next image immediately after fade in.